ehmicky/autoserver/README.md

   - GraphQL introspection, including model type, optional/required, naming, description, deprecation status
   - GraphiQL interactive debugger
   - GraphQL schema can be printed as HTML
-  - CRUD methods: find, create, update, replace, upsert, delete.
-Each operation can be performed on a single model (e.g. createOne) or on several models (e.g. createMany).
+  - CRUD actions: find, create, update, replace, upsert, delete.
+Each action can be performed on a single model (e.g. createOne) or on several models (e.g. createMany).
   - filters, e.g. `findUsers(filter: {name: "John"})` or `findUser(filter: {id: 1})`
   - sorting, e.g. `findUsers(order_by: "name-,job_title+")`
   - selecting (handled natively by GraphQL)
-  - nested operations.
-One can not only query but also mutate nested models in a single operation.
+  - nested actions.
+One can not only query but also mutate nested models in a single action.
   - validation of both input and output
   - HTTP body/query handling
   - error handling